r-lib/httr2/README.md

 #> Body: In memory (6089 bytes)
 ```

-The `resp_` functions then allow you to extract various pieces of data
+The `resp_` functions make it easy to work with the response:
-from the response:

 ``` r
 resp %>% resp_content_type()